firebird641/Linux_Basics/Documentation.md

 ## Wall

-Wall sends a message to all users.
+Wall (Write All) sends a message to all users.

 ~~~bash
 wall "Hello.
 System Shutdown in 30 seconds." ; shutdown -h -t 30